Last updated April 18, 2022.

 Taking the perspective of another sentient being is an important social phenomenon.
 In this study, we explore the relationship between perspective taking, moral consideration, and the moral circle.
 How does the effect of perspective taking on moral consideration change if beings are more psychologically distant?

-We are not currently working on these projects, but please contact us if you would like to discuss collaboration or your own work on them.
+These are projects we hope to work on in the near future.
+Please contact us if you would like to discuss collaboration or your own work on them.

 Psychological research has shown that humans can think at different levels of abstraction that shape their psychological distance to entities like AIs and farmed animals.
 These levels of abstraction, known as construal level, can shift between concrete (detailed, local, close) and abstract (general, global, distant) ways of thinking.
 How does thinking in concrete and close or abstract and distant ways shape the perception that AIs who exist now are threatening to humans?
 What about AIs who exist in the future?
 What are the effects of concrete and abstract ways of thinking on the moral consideration of AIs?